tahabelkhouja/Robust-Training-for-Time-Series/README.md

-# ROTS
+# Robust Training for Time-Series
-Python Implementation of RObustTraining forTime-Series (ROTS) for the paper: "[Training Robust Deep Models for Time-Series Domain: Novel Algorithms and Theoretical Analysis]()" by Taha Belkhouja, Yan Yan, and Janardhan Rao Doppa.
+Python Implementation of RObustTraining forTime-Series (RO-TS) for the paper: "[Training Robust Deep Models for Time-Series Domain: Novel Algorithms and Theoretical Analysis]()" by Taha Belkhouja, Yan Yan, and Janardhan Rao Doppa.

 ## Setup
 ```
 pip install -r requirement.txt
 ```
 By default, data is stored in `experim_path_{dataset_name}`.
-Directory can be changed in `ROTS.py`
+Directory can be changed in `RO_TS.py`

 ## Obtain datasets